wth-mvp-s/LT/az204/6°_n150-175_septneworder.md

 `Create an Application Insight resource.

 - [ ]
+`Create a Log Analytics workspace.
+`Add a VMInsights solution.
+`Install agents on the VM and VM scale set to be monitored.
+`Create a Log Analytics workspace.

+- [ ]
 `Add a VMInsights solution.
 `Create a Log Analytics workspace.
 `Install agents on the VM and VM scale set to be monitored.